Reconstruction of Reionization History through Dispersion Measure of Fast Radio Bursts: Data and likelihood

 For the dataset, we consider the measurements of CMB temperature and polarization anisotropy from the Planck 2018 legacy data release, which provide the utmost observations on temperature and polarization information from the last scattering surface.
 We use the combination of the \texttt{Plik} likelihood using $TT$, $TE$ and $EE$ spectra at $\ell\ge30$, the low-$\ell$ ($\ell=2\sim29$) temperature \texttt{Commander} likelihood and the \texttt{SimAll} $EE$ likelihood, which is the dataset labeled as TT,TE,EE+lowE in Ref. \citep{Aghanim:2018eyx}.

 As for the mock FRB measurements, we do not need the precise redshift information of each sample which is hard to obtain.
-Instead, we only need the observed FRB distribution $n(z)$.
-Here we adopt the form used in Ref. \citep{Linder:2020aru} \be n(z)\sim z^3 {\rm e} ^{-z}. \ee The distribution reaches its peak at $z\sim3$ and there are $\sim$5\% high-redshift ($z>7.5$) samples, which we expect can be achieved by future surveys.
-Furthermore, we calculate the shot noise induced by the intrinsic scatter of DM around host galaxies: $N^{\DM,\DM}_{\ell,\rm SN} = {4\pi}f_{\rm sky}\sigma^2_{\rm host}/{\mathcal{N}}$, and set the sky coverage $f_{\rm sky}=0.2$, the intrinsic scatter of DM around host galaxies $\sigma_{\rm host}=100 \rm~pc/cm^{3}$, and the total number of FRBs $\mathcal{N}=10000$.
+Instead, we only need the observed FRB distribution $n(z)$ {which can be estimated from observed DMs.
+What is more, the redshift distribution of FRBs also can be estimated from an empirical relation in the era of Square Kilometre Array (SKA) \citep{Hashimoto2021}, which can give us a complementary check}.
+Here we adopt the form used in Ref. \citep{Linder:2020aru} \be n(z)\sim z^3 {\rm e} ^{-z}. \ee The distribution reaches its peak at $z\sim3$ and there are $\sim$15\% high-redshift ($z>6$) samples, which we expect can be achieved by future surveys \citep{Hashimoto:2020dud}.
+Furthermore, we calculate the shot noise induced by the intrinsic scatter of DM around host galaxies \citep{Shirasaki:2017otr, Reischke:2020cgd, Takahashi:2021}: $N^{\DM,\DM}_{\ell,\rm SN} = {4\pi}f_{\rm sky}\sigma^2_{\rm host}/{\mathcal{N}}$, and set the sky coverage $f_{\rm sky}=0.2$, the intrinsic scatter of DM around host galaxies $\sigma_{\rm host}=100 \rm~pc/cm^{3}$, and the total number of FRBs $\mathcal{N}=10000$.